hackclub/sinerider/README.md

 ## In a Time Long Ago…

 SineRider began its life as a Unity web game in 2014.
-At the time it looked like this:
+Back then it looked like this:

 ![Old SineRider recording](https://i.imgur.com/RttKiF7.gif)

-The game made a minor splash… at least in the small puddle where the math games swim.
+The game made a minor splash… at least in the puddle where the math games swim.
 In 2015 it was shown at GDC's Experimental Gameplay Workshop:

 [![James Portnow describes SineRider](https://img.youtube.com/vi/rbJTzGNC8Bs/0.jpg)](https://youtu.be/rbJTzGNC8Bs)